tetherless-world/ontology-engineering/oe2020/pokemon-moveset-application/demo.md

 - **Question:**
 *How can the Pokémon species Noivern learn the moves Hurricane, Draco Meteor, Air Slash, and Defog?*

+This query returns information on how Noivern can learn each one of these moves, for each one it can:

 - **Query:**
 ```sparql
 SELECT DISTINCT ?move ?method_name ?method_info WHERE {